Customising your Koha catalogue 2025

 • OPACHiddenItems – Define rules to hide items from OPAC.

-• OPACHiddenItemsExceptions – Enable specified patron categories to see otherwise hidden items.
+• OPACHiddenItemsExceptions – Enable specified user categories to see otherwise hidden items.

 • OPACAdvSearchOptions – Hide options from the OPAC advanced search page.